Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs

-and $T_2^+:=T_2^+(0, \sG(\sP_1))$
+and $T_{2}^{+}:=T_{2}^{+}(0, \sG(\cP_{1}))$.

-To derive the CLT of~\eqref{R1}, various assumptions are required on the graph functional $\sG$.
-To begin with recall the degree moment condition~\eqref{degmoment}.
-Another condition that is required is that the graph functional has bounded maximum degree.
-This is trivially satisfied by bounded degree graph functionals, such as the MST and the $K$-NN graph.
-The slightly weaker polynomial upper bound given below includes stabilizing geometric graphs with poly-logarithmic maximum degree, like the Delaunay graph \cite{py}.
+To derive the CLT of \eqref{R1}, we need some control on the maximum degree of the graph functional $\sG$.
+The natural assumption of bounded maximum degree includes most of the natural graphs, such as the MST and the $K$-NN graph.
+The slightly weaker polynomial upper bound given below includes other stabilizing geometric graphs, like the Delaunay graph \cite{py}.

-\begin{assumption} (Maximum Degree Condition) A graph functional $\sG$ is said to satisfy the {\it maximum degree condition} if
+\begin{assumption}[Maximum degree condition] A graph functional $\sG$ is said to satisfy the \emph{maximum degree condition} if